 Self Lender needs your personal information to report your payment history to the credit bureaus.

-If you meet these guidelines, Self can help you start building credit without going into debt.
+If you meet these guidelines, the platform can help you start building credit without going into debt.
 After linking your payment account, Self Lender handles the payment collection and credit bureau reporting.

 What happens when payments are over?

 Self Lender deposits each monthly payment into an FDIC-insured bank CD.
 After successfully closing your account, Self Lender remits the balance into your linked bank account via direct deposit or mailing a paper check.

 Either payment method takes up to 14 days.

 Is Self legit?

 Yes, Self Lender is a legit option for if you’re wondering how to start building credit.
 They have accreditation from the Better Business Bureau (BBB) with company headquarters in Austin, Texas.

 Your cash goes into an FDIC-insured CD account from one of these banking partners: